 Why SPC Quality Matters Today

-Clearly, a manufacturing tool which has stuck around for nearly a century must have some merit.
-Despite the fact that SPC originated so long ago, its principles are more effective today than they ever were.
+Clearly, a manufacturing tool that has stuck around for nearly a century must have some merit.
+Even though SPC originated so long ago, its principles are more effective today than they ever were.
 Thanks to sophisticated data collection tools, pinpointing problem areas and monitoring process behavior have become automated, freeing up the time and effort that would otherwise go into manually tracking quality metrics.

-By helping you uncover the root causes of quality issues, SPC delivers a number of noteworthy benefits for manufacturing.
+By helping you uncover the root causes of quality issues, SPC delivers several noteworthy benefits for manufacturing.
 It can allow your plant to:

-- Satisfy regulatory and other requirements.
+Satisfy regulatory and other requirements.
 In food manufacturing, quality and safety often go hand-in-hand.
-Chances are SPC will help you uncover trends which not only affect quality, but could also affect safety.
+Chances are SPC will help you uncover trends that not only affect quality but could also affect safety.
 By catching issues early, instead of during audits, you can stay on top of regulatory requirements such as FSMA.

 While there are many factors to consider when implementing SPC, it’s clearly a worthwhile practice for manufacturers.
 Read our post to see why many plants are turning to OEE and SPC to save time and cut costs.
-You can find out how SafetyChain’s plant management platform can simplify quality assurance and compliance with an automated, paperless system here.
+You can find out how SafetyChain can simplify quality assurance and compliance with the 1# plant management platform here.